Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/README.md

 Raechel Calungsod, Stacey Chen, Sophie Liu

 ### Project Description:
 This project is a Whitespace interpreter.
-Whitespace, an esoteric programming language written by Edwin Brady and Chris Morris in 2002.
-Whitespace only takes in spaces, tabs, and new lines that can be translated back into plaintext using a set algorithm.
+Whitespace is an esoteric programming language written by Edwin Brady and Chris Morris in 2002.
+Whitespace only takes in spaces, tabs, and new lines and translates it into plaintext or executable code using a set algorithm.
 Our Whitespace interpreter can do two things depending on the option used: take in a file containing Whitespace and print out the code consisting of "[Tab]", "[Space]", or "[LF]" (for line feed, or new lines), or take in a file containing Whitespace and run the code.

+***

 ## Instructions: